 Uttar Pradesh is one of the most undiscovered states from the touristic point of view.
-Agra keeps topping the popular list due to Taj Mahal and quite few people move beyond to explore other cities of UP.
+Agra keeps topping the popular list due to Taj Mahal and quite a few people move beyond to explore other cities of UP.
 Lucknow, also known as the Golden City of the East, is one of the oldest cities of India appointed as an Uttar Pradesh capital.
 I accidentally happened to visit this city and fell in love with its history and architectural monuments.
 Somehow it represents a combination of old reflected in Imambara and Residency monuments and contemporary reflected in the atmosphere of Ambedkar Memorial.

 If you are in the Eastern part of India, I recommend reserving one day for Lucknow to get a vast intro into this wonderful city.
 Here are some places that you can’t skip during your visit:

 This is one of the grandest monuments I’ve visited in India.
 Built by the ruler Asaf-Ud-Daula, this complex includes the main hall, mosque, labyrinth and bowli (a step well with running water).
 Lucknow old constructions reflect Mughal architecture and style.
 Take an audio/real guide with you to get a deeper insight of the meaning of each part of the complex.